The 10 Best Vitamins for Hair Regrowth

 Hair loss can occur for many reasons, including genetics, vitamin deficiency, or underlying illness.
 If you’re trying to regrow lost hair, the following vitamins may help.

 Depending on the cause of the hair loss, some vitamins may work better for some people and other vitamins may work better for other people.
 Try finding a multivitamin with the following vitamins or add foods containing them to your daily diet.
+Here are the 10 best vitamins for hair regrowth.

 Biotin is known as the “hair vitamin” for good reason.
 It promotes hair growth and prevents brittle, fragile hair.
 Severe biotin deficiency can lead to loss of hair, eyelashes, and eyebrows.
 (See 5 Best Biotin Supplements to see which ones rate highest according to reviews.)